DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **Accessibility and Validation:** The student made several key improvements, including removing the `href` attribute from `div` tags and converting a `h1` header to an `a` tag to fix validation errors and improve accessibility.
 The student also noted that a validator suggested only one `h1` tag per page.

 ---

+#### QUIZ - Bootstrap Review

+### Course Step Number: 553

+### Date Researched: 2025-08-23

+##### Key Concepts / Summary

+- **Bootstrap `text-bg-*`:** This utility class is used to apply a contextual background color while simultaneously setting the text color to a contrasting color for optimal readability.
+This is the correct class to use for text background colors in modern Bootstrap.
+- **Bootstrap `vh-100`:** This utility class sets the height of an element to 100% of the viewport height, making the element fill the entire screen vertically.

+---